lcsouzamenezes/OpenCatapult/docs/home/start.md

 ### Queue the job

+As explained in [introduction](./intro.md#the-circle-of-magic), the automation logics happens in the engine.
+We define what the engine shall do in what we call [job](../user-guides/job-definitions.md).
+A job can contain many tasks as needed by our development, build, and deployment pipeline.
+When we want to ask the engine to run a job, we add it into the [queue](../user-guides/job-queues.md), and any active engine will pick it up and execute it.

 The project that you've just created contains a `Default` job definition with a `Generate` task in it.

 ```sh